supa2/Automaton/Automaton-Machine-class.md

 }
 ```

-The ATM_EXIT event of the previous state is not fired when the state() method is used to change states.
+The ON_EXIT event of the previous state is not fired when the state() method is used to change states.
 The next state's ON_ENTER event is fired as normal.

 ### Machine & toggle( state_t state1, state_t state2 ) ###